 This checker tool helps you to establish whether a section 21 notice served by a landlord on an assured shorthold tenant is valid and can be relied upon to obtain a possession order.

 For use in England only

 This tool only applies to section 21 notices served in relation to tenancies of properties let in England.
-The rules in Wales are different.
+Different rules apply in Wales.

 Version